wolski/protriple/BenchmarkingConference.md

 benchmarks.esla-ai.eu health privacy challenge - camda 2025

 # On reflection

+- community angagement
+- replicability of benchmarks
+- multiple scores - often redundant - need of end users to have a single easy to understand score is recognized
+- multiple datasets - similarity of datasets used to real-datasets - do they capture biological or technical variation
+- what is the ground truth

+- We are very much on track with proteobench compared with other benchmarks

 ## discuss with Proteobench on differential expression analysis software
 - download, run, write parameter file.
 Would require that you can rerun the benchmark using the parameters
 - Create a set of DE results which can be replicated (e.g. use prolfquabenchmark).